BogusCurry/JblogS/README.md

 ## CSS

 You can easily customize JblogS with CSS.
 The div that contains all posts has the id "blog".
 Every blog post has the class "jblogs-blogpost" and the metadata of every post (author, date) have the class "jblogs-metadata".

+## Editor

+The file `Editor.html` provides textfields for title, author, date and text, automatically creating the [metadata]-tag and a level 2 heading (title)